penumbra1/hacker-feed/README.md

 17. Add user post stats to the account page
 18. Add moderator role: bans users, hides posts (see [article](https://blog.apollographql.com/authorization-in-graphql-452b1c402a9))
 19. TS?
+20. Codemod the server to ES6 import statements
-20. Expire the token, add a query to check if it's valid on app startup.
+21. Expire the token, add a query to check if it's valid on app startup.

 # Notes